How to Migrate a WordPress.com Website to Linode

 Deploy Your Linode

-Follow Linode’s Getting Started guide and choose Ubuntu 18.04 as your Linux image when deploying.
+Follow Linode’s Creating a Compute Instance guide and choose Ubuntu 18.04 as your Linux image when deploying.
 Choose a Linode plan with enough storage space to accommodate the website data from your current host.

-Follow the How to Secure Your Server guide and create a limited Linux user with
+Follow the Setting Up and Securing a Compute Instance guide and create a limited Linux user with

 Follow the Install WordPress on Ubuntu 18.04 guide to stand up a new web server and WordPress installation.
 Later in this guide you will use the WordPress credentials you create during the installation, so be sure to record them.